 Mrs. Cornell died in 1965 at age 79; her husband in 1969 at age 92.
 In 1966, three funds were set up as trusts under Mrs. Cornell’s will, with income from one going to the Kuhn Day Camp.

 Our Day Camp campers are bused to camp or dropped off each day and are fed breakfast, lunch and a snack.
 Basic to the Camp’s function is the belief that no child should be prevented from participating in the Camp’s program due to a lack of funds.
-For this reason, fees are kept to a minimum (presently $100.00 registration for a four-week session).
+For this reason, fees are kept to a minimum.